 Get discovered at one of Vancouver’s many karaoke bars.
 Or maybe not.
 Our pick is Fantacity, where the private rooms shield others from our lack of prowess with the mic.

-Even in the middle of winter, a visit to Vancouver is nothing without taking in Stanley Park.
-If the weather’s mild, grab one of our bikes and cruise around the sea wall.
+A visit to Vancouver is nothing without taking in Stanley Park, the green heart of our city.
+If the weather’s nice, grab one of our bikes and cruise around the sea wall.
+Take your swimsuit for a dip at Second Beach public pool.
 If it’s wet, check in to the Vancouver Aquarium, recognized around the world for its leadership in marine research and its crazy-cute otters.

 Technically, Granville Island is a sandbar, not an actual island.
 But semantics aside, this area is home to theatres, artisan studios, restaurants, and an over-Instagrammed-but-excellent public market.
 Just a quick water-taxi ride from The Burrard, and a great place to start the day.

 Shed your inhibitions on Vancouver’s only clothing optional beach: Wreck Beach located in the UBC Endowment Lands.
 All skin aside, it’s one of our nicer beaches.
 A bit of a hike from downtown but worth a peek.